pierreclauss/pfe-ensai-2023/to-begin.md

 ![](to-begin_files/figure-gfm/dataviz_2-2.png)<!-- -->

-You are ready now to use data!
+You are ready now to use financial data!